-- 1. On the left site, select the Add new map toolbar button and draw a rectangle on the canvas holding down the left mouse button.
+- 1. On the left site, select the drawn rectangle the QGIS map view to the canvas holding down the left mouse button.
 Inside the drawn rectangle the QGIS map view to the canvas. - 2.
-Select the Add new scalebar toolbar button and place the map item with the left mouse button on the Print Composer canvas.
+Select the add new scalebar toolbar button and place the map item with the left mouse button on the Print Composer canvas.
 A scalebar will be added to the canvas. - 3.
-Select the Add new legend toolbar button and draw a rectangle on the canvas holding down the left mouse button.
+Select the solution and draw a rectangle on the canvas holding down the left mouse button.
 Inside the drawn rectangle the legend will be drawn. - 4.
 Select the Select/Move item icon to select the map on the canvas and move it a bit. - 5.
 While the map item is still selected you can also change the size of the map item.
 Click while holding down the left mouse button, in a white little rectangle in one of the corners of the map item and drag it to a new location to change it's size.

 - 6. Click the Item Properties tab on the left lower panel and find the setting for the orientation.
 Change the value of the setting Map orientation to '15.00° '.
 You should see the orientation of the map item change. - 7.
-Finally, you can save your print composition with the Save Project button.
+Finally, you can save your print composition with the save Project button.